arya23923/arya23923/README.md

 - 🏫 Currently a 3rd year student at Manipal Institute of Technology Bengaluru.
 - 🔭 Here's how i try to find the errors in my code.
 Praise the lord for Stack Overflow.
 - 🌱 I’m currently learning how to pinterest worthy websites.
-- 💬 Ask me about Vanilla js, java and C. (calligraphy and painting if that strikes your fancy)
+- 💬 Ask me about Vanilla js, React, java and C. (calligraphy and painting if that strikes your fancy)

 You can reach me at:<br>
 <a href="https://www.instagram.com/arya.gupta239/?next=%2F"><img src="images/instagram.png"></a>